eenglish34/E-BlockMail/doc/README.md

 ### OSX

-Drag Eblockmail-Qt to your applications folder, and then run Eblockmail-Qt.
+Drag EBlockmail-Qt to your applications folder, and then run EBlockmail-Qt.

 ### Need Help?

-* See the documentation at the [Eblockmail Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [EBlockmail Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php) or on the [Eblockmail Forum](http://Eblockmailcoin.com/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [EBlockmail Forum](http://forum.eblockmail.org/).
+* Join our Discord server [Discord Server](https://discord.eblockmail.org)
-* Join one of our Discord groups [Eblockmail Discord Groups](https://discord.gg/YcnvMqt).
+* Join one of our Slack groups [EBlockmail Slack Groups](https://eblockmail.org/slack-logins/) (Main community is replaced by Discord).

 Building
 ---------------------
-The following are developer notes on how to build Eblockmail on your native platform.
+The following are developer notes on how to build EBlockmail on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)